snizzleorg/supportplanner/README.md

    npm run dev
    ```

-3. Open your browser to `http://localhost:5173`
+3. Open your browser to `http://localhost:5175`

-For a quick start, copy values from `docs/auth-example.env` into your `.env` and adjust for your IdP.
+For a quick start, copy `.env.example` to `.env` and adjust for your IdP.

 ## Docker Support